 Manager for Wales

-If you would like to get involved or find out more about programmes in Wales, contact email@example.com.
+If you would like to get involved or find out more about programmes in Wales, contact our Manager for Wales, email@example.com.

 (Os hoffech gyfathrebu drwy gyfrwng y Gymraeg, rhowch wybod i mi os gwelwch yn dda.
 Byddaf wedyn yn darparu dull i hyn ddigwydd o fewn 48 awr.)